Leonora Carrington: Association with Max Ernst

-With the outbreak of World War II Ernst, who was German, was arrested by the French authorities for being a "hostile alien".
+With the outbreak of World War II Ernst, who was German, was arrested by the French authorities for being a "hostile alien."
 With the intercession of Paul Éluard, and other friends, including the American journalist Varian Fry, he was released a few weeks later.
-Soon after the Nazis invaded France, Ernst was arrested again, this time by the Gestapo, because his art was considered by the Nazis to be "degenerate".
+Soon after the Nazis invaded France, Ernst was arrested again, this time by the Gestapo, because his art was considered by the Nazis to be "degenerate."
 He managed to escape and flee to the United States with the help of Peggy Guggenheim, who was a sponsor of the arts.

 After Ernst's arrest Carrington was devastated and agreed to go to Spain with a friend, Catherine Yarrow.
-She stayed with family friends in Madrid until her paralyzing anxiety and delusions led to a psychotic break and she was admitted into an asylum.
+She stayed with family friends in Madrid, and soon experienced two traumatic events.
+First, while she was alone in a cafe, Spanish soldiers took her to a hotel where they gang-raped her.
+Second, after a psychotic break caused by her paralyzing anxiety and delusions, she was admitted into an asylum in Santander.
 She was treated with Cardiazol shock therapy and Luminal (a barbiturate).
 She was released from the asylum into the care of a keeper, and was told that her parents had decided to send her to a sanatorium in South Africa.
 En route to South Africa, she stopped in Portugal, where she made her escape.
 She went to the Mexican diplomatic mission to find Renato Leduc, a poet and the Mexican diplomat.
-They had been introduced in Paris by their common acquaintance Pablo Picasso (both men knew each other from bull fights) and he agreed to a marriage of convenience with Carrington so that she would be accorded the immunity given to a diplomat's wife.
+They had been introduced in Paris by their common acquaintance Pablo Picasso (the men knew each other from bull fights) and he agreed to a marriage of convenience with Carrington so that she would be accorded the immunity given to a diplomat's wife.
 She took Mexican nationality in 1942.
 The pair divorced in 1943.
 Meanwhile, Ernst had married Peggy Guggenheim in New York in 1941.
 That marriage ended a few years later.
 Ernst and Carrington never resumed their relationship.